jhudsl/Documentation_and_Usability/docs/06-how-to_examples.md

 Our goal for our how-to examples is to show off the best and most exciting use cases of your tool!

-Note: In some contexts, like Bioconductor, How-to examples are called vignettes -- we consider these to be the same.
+Note: In some contexts, like Bioconductor, how-to examples are called vignettes -- we consider these to be the same.

 ## Characteristics of useful how-to examples